bhoreal/docs.bhoreal.com/docs/start.md

 * Edits to improve grammar or fix typos
 * Additional annotated examples for others to follow
 * Additional content that would help provide a complete understanding of the Bhoreal controller

-* Translations to other languages
-* Making a contribution is as simple as forking this repository, making edits to your fork, and contributing those edits as a pull request.
+Making a contribution is as simple as forking this repository, making edits to your fork, and contributing those edits as a pull request.
 For more information on how to make a pull request, see Github's documentation.